kingwaykingway/Master-Project/README.md

 - Claustrophobia
 - Thalassophobia
 - Megalophobia

-Players with any diseases above should avoid playing the game for safety.
+Players with any diseases above should ***AVOID*** playing the game for safety.

 ### Files and Links

-Download the latest release for playtesting.
+Download the latest release for playtesting: https://github.com/kingwaykingway/Master-Project/releases

 Questionnaire link: https://forms.gle/mnsR3FweRoz7C3wk8

 (alternative: https://docs.google.com/forms/d/e/1FAIpQLSfeAfOlAkXc_Pb0ZQ4zC941ofpFMSipUUEgLAdIyLx72p5oog/viewform?usp=sf_link)

+> ### For user test participants
+> It is suggested that first half questionnaire be filled before play testing.
+\
+> The adviced playing time is 10 minutes.
+Please keep time managed and fill the second half questionnaire afterwards.
+\
+> No additional gameplay instructions will be given, as the designing aims at being minimalized and self-explanatory.
+\
+> For technical issues, please contact author or open an issue.

-### Platform Requirements
+### Platform

+Hardware requirements for optimal performance:

 - PC on Windows 10
 - any Oculus model with motion controllers